pedrouzcategui/pedrouzcategui.com/blogposts/road-to-100k.md

 My goals for this next year are:

 1. Get a 5k job or a business to make 5k per month.
+2. Take seriously my fitness, food and health.
-2. Learn to Read, Write, Speak and Understand French
+3. Learn to Read, Write, Speak and Understand French.
-3. Learn Math from 1 to 5
+4. Learn Math from 1 to 5.
-4. Finish my T.S.U and continue with the rest of Engineering online in other university.
+5. Finish my T.S.U and continue with the rest of Engineering online in other university.

 Other non-specific goals are

 - Apply for the Diversity Visa Lottery on May 4th.
-- Buy an apartment
+- Buy an apartment or probably just invest that in courses so I can make more money